salmanee/Librarian/README.md

 The figure below shows the overall workflow of LibRARIAN.
 LibRARIAN identifies unknown third-party native libraries and their versions (Unknown Lib Versions) by:
 (1) extracting features that distinguish major, minor, and patch versions of libraries that are stable across platforms regardless of underlying architecture or compilation environments
 (2) comparing those features against features from a ground-truth dataset (Known Lib Versions) using a novel similarity metric, bin2sim
-(3) matching against strings that identify version information of libraries extracted from the ground-truth dataset, which werefer to as Version Identification Strings
+(3) matching against strings that identify version information of libraries extracted from the ground-truth dataset, which we refer to as Version Identification Strings

 ![Figure 1](/images/approach_cropped.png)